Győri ETO FC: Ownership

 On 14 June 2001, the Quaestor Financial Hungaria Kft bought the club and the stadium from the Rába Rt.

 On 12 May 2013, Csaba Tarsoly, the president of the club, said that he had been waiting for this winning of the Hungarian League for 12 years.

 On 9 March 2015, the Quaestor Financial Hungaria Kft. went bankrupt.

 On 14 March 2015, the Audi finished supporting the club due to the unpredictability caused by the bankruptcy of the Quaestor Financial Hungaria Kft.

 On 22 April 2015, the mayor of Győr, Zsolt Borkai said that the club will compete either in the Nemzeti Bajnokság III or in the county championship from the 2015–16 season due to the fact that the club will not be able to receive license from the Hungarian Football Federation since the club has amassed a 200 million HUF of debt.

 On 23 April 2015, it was revealed that an English investor is interested in the club.

 The promotion to the 2017–18 Nemzeti Bajnokság II aroused the interest of different investor.
 Among the investors there is a Belgian group who showed interest in purchasing the club and their estates.

+In February 2022, Oszkár Világi became the owner of the club.